flutter/flutter/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-To ensure high-quality PRs and a smooth reviewing process to land your PR as quickly a possible, we ask you to confirm the following by checking the relevant checkboxes (`[x]`).
+To ensure high-quality PRs and a smooth reviewing process to land your PR as quickly a possible, please confirm the following by checking the relevant checkboxes (`[x]`).
 PRs, that do not check all boxes, may be rejected.

 - [ ] I read the [Contributor Guide] and followed the process outlined there for